klimb/rust-stargate/README.md

 - aliases are two different things: (1) short names for longer commands and (2) their default params: some-long-command is slc.
 Convention over configuration.
 - Rust is infinitely superior to C for implementing UNIX userland.
 C is an ancient procedural language for working with bare metal -- it requires higher level abstractions, memory safety, OO, functional idioms, ability to leverage design patterns, ddd, built-in support for unit testing, etc.

+## Non-Goals
+- supporting POSIX compatibility (legacy ways of interacting with UNIX through a command-line interface)

 ## Requirements

 - Rust (`cargo`, `rustc`)